AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

    ![preview icon](assets/csf-preview-icon.png)

-1. This will display the search forms as they will be shown (fully expanded) in the Search column of the appropriate console.
+1. Displays the search forms as they are shown (fully expanded) in the Search column of the appropriate console.

    ![preview form](assets/csf-preview-form.png)